Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

 Figure~\ref{fig:sol_methods} shows the distribution of different modeling and solution methods used in the examined papers.
 Note that these are not mutually exclusive, so it is possible that several methods are used in a single paper either independently or in combination.
 Most frequently, (mixed-) integer programming is used to model patient transport problems in the relevant papers.
 One advantage of (mixed-) integer programming for modeling is that it has interdisciplinary recognition and allows to represent complex details of an optimization problem in an exact way~\cite{floudas_2005a}.
 Other approaches include modeling a patient transport problem as a quadratic assignment problem~\cite{nickel_2000a} or as a job scheduling problem~\cite{elmbach_2015a,fiegl_2009a}.

-Concerning solution methods, the examined papers often combine other methods with heuristics, especially with local search heuristics.
-The reasons for this are diverse.
-Firstly, heuristics offer the possibility of generating high-quality initial solutions, which can reduce the computation time required by other solution methods such as (mixed-) integer programming solvers.
-Moreover, local search heuristics offer the possibility to improve existing solutions.
-Other papers utilize insertion approaches to solve the considered problem or to find partial solutions~\cite{zhang_2015a,detti_2017a,vancroonenburg_2018a,hanne_2009a,beaudry_2010a}.
-This offers an advantage regarding re-optimization, as arising requests can be quickly integrated into existing tours.
-One of the examined papers also uses clustering~\cite{nasir_2022a}.
-This is very well-suited to determining a pre-selection of potential requests for a route and, thus, save computation time.
+Concerning solution methods, the examined papers often combine other methods (e.g., (mixed-) integer programming) with heuristics, especially with improvement heuristics~\cite{melachrinoudis_2005a,beaudry_2010a,kergosien_2011a,kergosien_2014a,schmid_2014a,elmbach_2015a,zhang_2015a,vancroonenburg_2018a,elmbach_2019a} or greedy and insertion heuristics~\cite{nickel_2000a,hanne_2009a,beaudry_2010a,schmid_2014a,detti_2017a,vancroonenburg_2018a,xiao_2022a,nasir_2022a}.
+Here, greedy heuristics are often used to generate high-quality initial solutions, which can reduce the computation time required by other solution methods such as (mixed-) integer programming solvers.
+Other papers use insertion heuristics to solve the considered problem or to find partial solutions~\cite{zhang_2015a,detti_2017a,vancroonenburg_2018a,hanne_2009a,beaudry_2010a}.
+Moreover, insertion heuristics are also used for re-optimization because they allow a quick integration of new requests into existing transport schedules.
+Improvement heuristics are frequently used in the examined papers to improve initial solutions generated by greedy heuristics or time-limited runs of (mixed-) integer programming solvers, which can reduce the optimization time significantly.
+Other notable approaches used include metaheuristics~\cite{kallrath_2005a,hanne_2009a,zhang_2015a,xiao_2022a} and problem-specific heuristics~\cite{kallrath_2005a,fiegl_2009a,kergosien_2023a}.